Updated on 2024-09-03 GMT+08:00

 Logging

-Configure logging on your client to record bucket and object operations for statistical analysis.
+Provides logging on your client to record operations on buckets and objects for analysis.

-Advanced bucket and object management operations are being developed continuously, and will be available in later versions of obsutil.
-You can use these advanced functions on OBS Console.
+Advanced bucket and object management will be available in later versions of obsutil.
+You can now use them on OBS Console.
 For details, see Object Storage Service Console Operation Guide.

 • In Windows